TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 - Step 3: Configure listener rules to route traffic based on the URL path.
 - Step 4: Test and validate the path-based routing configuration.
 - Step 5: Monitor and optimize your path-based routing setup for performance.

+## Understanding Load Balancer Attributes

+In the realm of load balancing, it's essential to grasp the various attributes that govern its behavior.
+Let's explore key attributes and their use cases, shedding light on how these settings can optimize the performance and security of your load balancer.